 Extrae – C, C++.
 Fortran, Java, Python

 Extrae is an instrumentation package that collects performance data and saves it in Paraver trace format.
-It supports the instrumentation of MPI, OpenMP, OmpSs, pthreads, CUDA/CUPTI, HIP (under development), OpenACC, OpenCL and GASPI programming models, with programs written in C, C++, Fortran, Java and Python, as well as combinations of different languages, hybrid and modular codes.
-In addition to the activity of the parallel runtime, Extrae is able to capture I/O activity, memory operations, hardware counter metrics, including uncore and network counters, as well as references to the source code.
-It is available for most UNIX-based operating systems and has been deployed in all relevant HPC architectures and platforms, including x86-64, ARM, ARM64, POWER, RISC-V, SPARC64, BlueGene, Cray and NVIDIA GPUs.
-With respect to OpenMP, it recognizes the main runtime calls for Intel, LLVM and GNU compilers, and also supports the latest standard of the OMPT interface, allowing instrumentation at loading time with the production binary.
-A new tracing mode that summarizes information at the level of long parallel regions, as well as improved support for OpenMP nested parallelism is currently being developed.
-Read More
+It supports the instrumentation of MPI, OpenMP, OmpSs, pthreads, CUDA/CUPTI, HIP, OpenACC, OpenCL, and GASPI programming models, with programs written in C, C++, Fortran, Java, and Python, as well as combinations of different languages, hybrid, and modular codes.
+In addition to capturing the activity of the parallel runtime, Extrae can track I/O activity, memory operations, hardware counter metrics, including uncore and network counters, as well as references to the source code.

 Paraver – C, C++.
 Fortran, Java, Python